edespino/cloudberry-site/docs/sql-stmts/create-operator-class.md

 Any functions used to implement the operator class must be defined as `IMMUTABLE`.

-Before Cloudberry Database 6.0, the `OPERATOR` clause could include a `RECHECK` option.
+Before Apache Cloudberry 6.0, the `OPERATOR` clause could include a `RECHECK` option.
 This option is no longer supported.
-Cloudberry Database now determines whether an index operator is "lossy" on-the-fly at run time.
+Apache Cloudberry now determines whether an index operator is "lossy" on-the-fly at run time.
 This allows more efficient handling of cases where an operator might or might not be lossy.

 ## Examples